Get the latest updates, news, and inspiration delivered straight to your inbox.

 A Restful Escape, Reimagined

-Andrews approached the project with a clear intention: to create a moment of pause within a high-demand creative environment.
+Jeff approached the project with a clear intention: to create a moment of pause within a high-demand creative environment.
 “The whole purpose of this on-set dressing room is a restful escape from a high-demand creative environment,” he told Rue Magazine.
 “Layers of details come together in this room, so that when you open the door, you forget that you’re on a sound stage.”
 Phillip Jeffries wallcovering became the starting point with the print collection, Tea Time.

 A Shared Love of Vintage

 The design inspiration evolved from a mutual appreciation for history and vintage detail.
-Bay Jones collected 1920s dress renderings, which became a defining feature of the room.
+Rachel collected 1920s dress renderings, which became a defining feature of the room.
 Framed and arranged as a gallery wall, the illustrations bring an element of fashion to the space.
-Andrews told Rue Magazine, the drawings felt inherently aligned with the purpose of a dressing room, evoking costumes, character, and performance.
+Jeff told Rue Magazine, the drawings felt inherently aligned with the purpose of a dressing room, evoking costumes, character, and performance.
 The layered interior feels at once backstage and deeply personal, like an old Hollywood jewel box reimagined for today.

 JeffAndrewsQuote